PR4S4D/traffic-sign-classifier/README.md

 * Batch_size = 100
 * Dropout keep_prob for training = 0.5

 With EPOCHS 128, I was getting better testing accuracy when compared to EPOCHS 64.
-I was getting more accurate results with the 128 than 64.
+I was getting more accurate results with web images as well.
 128 EPOCHS seems like a lot, but I felt it was okay as the model wasn't taking too much time to get trained.

 I tried increasing the learning_rate and found that the accuracy was reduced.